5 Tips for Finding a Home Builder You Can Trust

 It seems there’s a builder everywhere you look these days.
 Everyone knows so-and-so that did some project at the house down the road.
 But how do you know you’re getting a reputable builder?
-How do you know the individual you are trusting with your money and, let’s face it, the next several years of your family’s living arrangements is actually to be trusted?
+How do you know the individual you are trusting with your money and, let’s face it, the next several years of your family’s living arrangements are actually to be trusted?
 Take your time to ask these questions before selecting a builder and you’ll be on your way to a pleasant build with a builder you can trust to take care of your needs both now and along the way.

 1. Do they ask about your family’s needs?
 Not every builder is willing to customize and modify floor plans to meet your specific needs.
 Frequently, you may be expected to fit into a “cookie-cutter” mold of a buyer and not all buyers have the same needs.
-If you have specific desires, you need to be clear what you are looking for and see if they builder will be able to cater to your needs.
+If you have specific desires, you need to be clear about what you are looking for and see if the builder will be able to cater to your needs.

 2. Do they offer references?
 Depending on the type of project you are looking to start, you may want to ask for references from customers that the builder has done similar work for.
 If the builder cannot provide references, you will want to reconsider this builder.